 Sonic Booms.
-The vehicle booster and the developmental payload will fly at velocities sufficient to generate sonic booms from close to launch at PMRF and extending to impact at or near Kwajalein Atoll.
+The launch vehicle and the developmental payload will fly at velocities sufficient to generate sonic booms from close to launch at PMRF and extending to impact at or near Kwajalein Atoll.
 Sonic booms create elevated pressure levels both in-air and underwater.
-The sonic boom generated by the FE-1 test flight has been estimated and is detailed in Appendix A. Numerous assumptions were made for sonic boom calculations (Appendix A) and all assumptions were made to err on the side of conservatism, yielding calculated values larger than what will likely occur during the test flight.
-Table 5-1 below shows sonic boom sound pressure levels at various stages during the trajectory.
+The sonic boom generated by the FE-2 test flight has been estimated and is detailed in Appendix A. Numerous assumptions were made for sonic boom calculations (Appendix A) and all assumptions were made to err on the side of conservatism, yielding calculated values larger than what will likely occur during the test flight.
+Table 5-1 shows sonic boom SPLs at various stages during the trajectory.